The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 CategoryAction ItemsPriority

-☐ Set up automated tax savings (30% of each payment)
+☐ Set up automated tax monetary financial monetary financial savings (30% of each price)

 ☐ Build 6-month emergency fund